-Keep in mind registration starts around the beginning of February for many spots, often letting members or city residents have first dibs a couple days earlier than open registration.
+Keep in mind registration starts around late-January/early-February for many spots, often letting members or city residents have first dibs a couple days earlier than open registration.

 We know that many camps are pricey.
 So, look for scholarship offers and discounts as well.
 And, while this list isn’t absolute, it covers quite a few of the popular summer camps in and around Denver.